ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/network_sockets.md

 # Network Sockets

 The network-socket API provides a common interface for using [sockets](https://en.wikipedia.org/wiki/Network_socket) on network devices.
 It's a class-based interface, which should be familiar to users experienced with other socket APIs.

 ## Example

 Here is a quick example of a simple HTTP client program.
-The program brings up ethernet as the underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket:
+The program brings up Ethernet as the underlying network interface, and uses it to perform an HTTP transaction over a TCPSocket:

 ``` cpp
 #include "mbed.h"